ready-set-prep/ready-set-prep/README.md

   * Fashionable
   * Business Casual
   * Casual
 Each of these categories will have their own seperate box of clothes to choose from.
 If you click on a box of your choice, it will open up into a larger area where you can browse the clothes in more detail.
 Clothing items come with pictures of the clothes, as well as a short description of the clothes.
-Clothes and interview outfits are all pulled from pintrest API.
+Clothes and interview outfits are all pulled from Pintrest API.